mein0819/Final_Project/README.md

 - Clean data into database
 - Import data into machine learning model
 - Connected postgreSQL database in pgAdmin to an AWS RDS
-- Began creating dashboard in Tableau
+- Chose to create dashboard in Tableau, incorporating machine learning model to visualization

 ### Resources used:
 - Python